House of La Marck: History

 The family history started with Count Adolf I, scion of a cadet branch of the Rhenish Berg dynasty residing at Altena Castle in Westphalia.
 In the early 13th century Adolf took his residence at his family's estates around Mark, a settlement in present-day Hamm-Uentrop.
 Adolf had inherited the Mark fortress from his father Count Frederick I of Berg-Altena (d.
 1198) together with the older county around Altena and began to call himself count de La Mark.

-Originally liensmen (a type of vassal) of the archbishops of Cologne in the Duchy of Westphalia, the family ruled the County of Mark, an immediate state of the Holy Roman Empire, and, at the height of their powers, the four duchies of Julich, Cleves, Berg and Guelders as well as the County of Ravensberg.
+Originally ministerialis of the Archbishops of Cologne in the Duchy of Westphalia, the family ruled the County of Mark, the sovereign state of the Holy Roman Empire, and, at the height of their powers, the four duchies of Jülich, Cleves, Berg and Guelders as well as the County of Ravensberg.
 Members of the family became bishops in the Prince-Bishoprics of Liège, Münster and Osnabrück, and Archbishops in Cologne.
-Later collateral lines became dukes of Bouillon, a title which was later inherited by the House of La Tour d'Auvergne, princes of Sedan, dukes of Nevers, counts of Rethel and so forth.
+Collateral lines later became dukes of Bouillon, a title which was later inherited by the House of La Tour d'Auvergne, princes of Sedan, dukes of Nevers, counts of Rethel, etc.

+The family went extinct in the male line in 1773 with the death of Louis Engelbert, Count de la Marck (1701–1773).
+The title of Count de la Marck was passed on to his grandson through his daughter, Louise-Marguerite de la Marck, who married Charles Marie Raymond, Duke of Arenberg, thereby transferring the title to the House of Arenberg.